 It is important to understand the difference between chemical and physical changes.
 Some changes are obvious, but there are some basic ideas you should know.
-Physical changes are usually about states and physical states of states.
+Physical changes are usually about physical states of matter.
 Chemical changes happen on a molecular level when you have two or more molecules that interact.
 Chemical changes happen when atomic bonds are broken or created during chemical reactions.

 Melting a sugar cube is a physical change because the substance is still sugar.
 Burning a sugar cube is a chemical change.
 Fire activates a chemical reaction between sugar and oxygen.
 The oxygen in the air reacts with the sugar and the chemical bonds are broken.

 Iron (Fe) rusts when it is exposed to oxygen gas in the air.
 You can watch the process happen over a long period of time.
 The molecules change their structure as the iron is oxidized, eventually becoming iron oxide (Fe2O3).
 Rusty pipes in abandoned buildings are real world examples of the oxidation process.